 Very fine-grained (grain size < 0.06 mm), clastic, sedimentary rock composed of a mixture of clay and muds.
 Mudstones differ from shales due to lack of the parallel layering (fissile).

 Rupture in the Earth's crust where one side of the fault moves downward (hanging wall) with respect to the other side (footwall).

 A tectonic area or regime that causes normal faults to form.
-In this regime the primary stresses are S1=Sv (vertical stress at depth), S2 =Shmax) and S3 = Shmin, where S1>S2>S3.
+In this regime the primary stresses are S1=Sv (vertical stress at depth), S2 =Shmax (maximum horizontal stress), and S3 = Shmin (minimum horizontal stress), where S1>S2>S3.

-The pore pressure of rocks that is considered normal in areas in which the change in pressure per unit of depth is equivalent to hydrostatic pressure.
+Pore pressure gradient is considered normal when the change in pressure per unit of depth is equivalent to hydrostatic pressure.
 The normal hydrostatic pressure gradient for freshwater is 0.433 pounds per square inch per foot (psi/ft), or 9.792 kilopascals per meter (kPa/m), and 0.465 psi/ft for water with 100,000 ppm total dissolved solids.